Text Decoration in Microsoft Excel Application: Easy Guide

 To draw even more attention to your text, opt for a double underline.
 You can access this by choosing the arrow near the “U” icon in the Font group and selecting “Double Underline.” - Strike-through:

 When you want to strike text through its center vertically, signifying that it’s no longer applicable or valid, use the strike-through option.
-It adds a horizontal line through the text. - Super Script:
+It adds a horizontal line through the text. - Superscript:

 Superscript formatting elevates text above the baseline, making it appear as a small, raised character.
 This is commonly utilized for mathematical notations, symbols, or exponentiation. - Subscript: